-PSYC 6500: Psychopharmacology & Drugs of Abuse
+PSYC 6500 - Psychopharmac & Drugs of Abuse

 This course will review theories and models from neuroscience and behavioral pharmacology including but not limited to major psychotropic medications and the neurological processes by which they operate, common drugs of abuse and processes involved in the addiction process and treatment of substance misuse within a culturally sensitive framework.
-Admission to M.S. in Clinical/Counseling program

-PSYC 6510: Grief & Crisis Intervention
+PSYC 6510 - Grief & Crisis Intervention

 This course will provide a foundation of the theoretical concepts associated with the impact and consequences of acute stress on victims, first responders, families, and community members, taking into account the process of grief and loss, complicated grief, dying, death, and bereavement, and the long-term consequences of unresolved trauma.
 Particular attention is paid to the treatment of the human stress response, effective counseling strategies, methods and techniques for immediate response, comorbidity, anxiety and depression, abuse, domestic violence, suicidology, impact dynamics of crisis and trauma, survivor guilt, and cultural sensitivity.
-Admission to M.S. in Clinical/Counseling program

-PSYC 6520: Career Development Theory & Practice
+PSYC 6520 - Career Development Theory & Pr